NEW CALEDONIA, FIJI, VANUATU & SAMOA BIRDING TOUR: DETAILED ITINERARY

 COOK ISLANDS EXTENSION

-Cook Islands: Day 1 The extension begins this evening at Rarotonga, the largest of the Cook Islands, where we will spend two nights.
+Cook Islands: Day 1 The extension begins today at Rarotonga, the largest of the Cook Islands, where we will spend two nights.

 Cook Islands: Day 2 Our primary birding on Rarotonga will be our visit to the Takitumu Conservation Area.
 This project was established in 1996 by local landowners, mainly to protect the endemic Kakerori, better known outside the islands as Rarotonga Monarch, as well as native plants and other animals.
 With a local guide, we will explore part of this 155-hectare forested area.
 As well as the rare and endangered Rarotonga Monarch, which has recovered from near-extinction to a total population of over 200 individuals (and some have recently been introduced to the island of Atiu to try to establish a second population), we should see the uncommon endemic Rarotonga Starling, the restricted-range Pacific Imperial Pigeon and the introduced Red Junglefowl.
 As the afternoon wears on huge Insular Flying Foxes begin to awake and flap across the forest canopy.